-Julie McLeod, Noah W. Sobe & Terri Seddon (2018).
-Uneven Space-Times of Education: Historical Sociology of Concepts, Methods and Practices.
+Julie McLeod, Noah W. Sobe & Terri Seddon (2018) Uneven Space-Times of Education: Historical Sociology of Concepts, Methods and Practices.
 World Yearbook of Education.
-Routledge, Abingdon, Oxon.
+Routledge, Abingdon, Oxon & New York.

 Julie McLeod (2016) ‘Memory, affective practice and teacher narratives: researching emotion in oral histories of educational and personal change’, in M. Zembylas and P. Schutz (eds) Methodological Advances on Research on Emotion in Education.
 Springer, Singapore, 273–284.